Asian Art Outpost

 Always be prepared for a rainy day.

-Master / Sifu / Shi Fu / Shifu
+Fatherly Master / Sifu / Shi Fu / Shifu

 Martial Arts Teacher

-shī fu
+shī fù

 si fu

-This means master in Chinese (occasionally used in Korean Hanja as well).
+師父 means master in Chinese (occasionally used in Korean Hanja and Japanese).
 In the context of Martial Arts, this is the master and teacher who instructs students.

-Language notes: I've often seen this romanized as "sifu", this is actually the Cantonese romanization.
-In Mandarin Chinese, it's "shifu".
-The pronunciation in Mandarin is actually like "sure foo" (using typical English pronunciation).
-There's an "R-sound" in there, which is not obvious from the romanization.
-Many martial arts studios incorrectly pronounce this like "she foo".
-In Cantonese, it sounds like "Sea foo" (almost like "sea food", minus the "d" on the end).
+Language notes: I've often seen this romanized as “sifu,” this is actually the Cantonese romanization.
+In Mandarin Chinese, it's “Shifu.”
+The pronunciation in Mandarin is actually like “sure foo” (using typical English pronunciation).
+There's an “R-sound” in there, which is not obvious from the romanization.
+Many martial arts studios incorrectly pronounce this like “she foo” (which is actually the Japanese pronunciation).
+In Cantonese, it sounds like “Sea foo” (almost like “seafood,” minus the “d” at the end).

-This is kind of a weird selection for a calligraphy wall scroll, this entry is more for educational purposes.
-But you are welcome to buy it if you feel it's appropriate for your circumstances.
+師父 is kind of a weird selection for a calligraphy wall scroll; this entry is more for educational purposes.
+But you are welcome to buy it if it suits your circumstances.

-Mind, Body and Spirit
+Mind Body Spirit

 shēn xīn líng